 - In the Past, Everyone Will Be Famous: On your one journey to the Yukon you just happen to run into Jack London, Sam Steele, and Nellie Cashman.

-- Jerkass / Karma Houdini: The two sailors who throw the player's bicycle overboard.
-They never get punished for it and the game never says whether or not they got their comeuppance.
+- Karma Houdini: The two sailors who throw the player's bicycle or folding boat overboard never get punished for it and the game never says whether or not they got their comeuppance.

 - Lighter and Softer: There's no risk of death in this game like in Oregon Trail.
 If you run out of food, you just return home rather than dying of dysentery.